Posted 04 February 2012 - 05:03 AM

 Q. How large is the world?

 A. The current version of the map spans approximately 500 square kilometers and contains over 100 billion blocks.
 The highest part of the world, the peak of Mt.
 Hyjal, stands more than a kilometer above sea level.
 Since the map exceeds the Minecraft height limit, the world had to be divided into seven altitude layers, each connected via a server-side plugin that teleports players as they approach the height limit.
-To be played locally, the map requires 24 gigabytes of hard-drive space.
+To be played locally, the map requires 22 gigabytes of available hard-drive space.

 Q. Does the world include underground areas, like dungeons and caves?

 A. Yes, the map includes all caves and dungeons that are not part of a separate instance.
 So, areas like Blackrock Mountain are freely accessible, but dungeons like Blackrock Depths or Molten Core are not.
 The map also includes many randomly generated caves similar to those found in Minecraft.

 Q. Do you plan to convert any other zones, such as Pandaria?

 A. Yes, work has already started on Pandaria, but it will take a bit more time before the zone is ready to be released.
 The conversion process can also be used on dungeons and battlegrounds, so they may appear at a later date, but they are not top priority right now.